FINDING A TRANS POSITIVE INFORMED CONSENT MODEL THERAPIST WHAT YOU NEED TO KNOW

 What questions should I ask?

 Gender therapy is more than just looking at the social, mental, emotional, and physical needs of transgender people or of anyone who might be questioning their gender.
-Gender therapy is about helping clients understand gender dysphoria, and it is also about providing anti-genderist education, which specifically addresses the genderism that trans people face.
-It is also meant to help clients who are looking for gender affirming support, to access such support, to access treatment or affirming surgeries and any other type of affirming interventions, such as getting their name or gender change.
+Gender therapy is about helping clients understand gender dysphoria, and it is also about providing anti-genderism education, which specifically addresses the genderism that trans people face.
+It is also meant to help clients who are looking for gender affirming support, to access such support, to access treatment or affirming surgeries, and any other type of affirming interventions, such as getting their name or gender change.
 Gender therapy can also be accessed by anyone, such as families or friends of transpeople, as they might be trying to learn about and understand gender identity and gender expression.

-No one is safe from genderist micro aggressions that come out of genderism.
-Someone who is cisgender (like a female-bodied person who doesn’t like to wear makeup), can feel oppressed by someone who might think all female-bodied people should wear make-up.
+No one is safe from genderism micro-aggressions that come out of genderism.
+Someone who is cisgender (like a female-bodied person who doesn’t like to wear makeup), can feel oppressed by someone who might think all female-bodied people should wear makeup.
 So remember, some general therapists may have received basic gender diversity education and training, however, it may not be enough to provide adequate support.
 It also rules out anyone who may be advertising themselves as a gender-affirming therapist or a gender specialist simply because they believe they are accepting of 2SLGBTIQ+ people.
 This attitude can be seen as Professional privilege- the fine art of taking up space for Transpeople who cannot speak for themselves or their communities.
 This professional privilege may come from the fact that cisgender social workers do not recognize their own genderism or understand the struggle trans people face on a daily basis.

 Consequently, it is important to ask your potential therapist what continuing education, workshops, or training have they received.
-Do they have professional supervision or can they access professional consultations.
-You want to know if they have learned about not only gender identity and gender expression, but also learned about trans people in general.
+Do they have professional supervision or can they access professional consultations?
+You want to know if they have learned about not only gender identity and gender expression but also learned about trans people in general.
 And one more question – ask

-Some general questions to ask a potential therapist.
+Some General Questions to ask a Potential Therapist